-The patch between the basketball court, the toilet block and the Lido is the officially unofficial London Coffee Roasters League Football Pitch.
-We come up against mosquitos and pot holes, and the haze of a barbecue, but every summer you will find the best of the London Coffee Roasters kicking shins and not many goals on our make-shift and rather wonky 5 aside pitch.
+The patch between the basketball court, the toilet block and the Lido was the officially unofficial London Coffee Roasters League Football Pitch.
+We came up against mosquitos and pot holes, and the haze of a barbecue, but now you'll find us at Mabley Green, our little tournament having outgrown London Fields (19 teams in 2019!).

-Neighbourhood faves include Ellory (awarded a Michelin star in 2017), Lardo for its Italian food and all-round good times and the Raw Duck for natural wines, fresh, seasonal food and drinking vinegars.
+Neighbourhood faves include Lardo for its Italian food and all-round good times and Bright for some natural wine & seasonal menu from the guys behind P.Franco and Peg.
 The Argentinian institution that is Buen Ayre and the evening cook shop at Hill & Szrok is an added bonus: “We cook what we sell.
 And we sell what we cook”.
 Amen.